micheles/micheles.github.io/_posts/2014-06-08-structure-of-the-engine.md

 like to kill `nrmllib` and move its important functionalities in the other repositories, by throwing away 80% of its contents.
-Especially bad is the dependency from `python-lxml` which has been extremely brittle and has given us *a lot of* maintenance issues: it seesm that each new version `python-lxml` breaks `nrmllib`.
+Especially bad is the dependency from `python-lxml` which has been extremely brittle and has given us *a lot* of maintenance issues: it seems that each new version of `python-lxml` breaks `nrmllib`.

 [oq-risklib](https://github.com/gem/oq-risklib) is a relatively recent repository (it was started less than two years ago) but the